SeiryuZ/HemeWeb/proposal/README.md

 that allows researcher to access supercomputers accross europe after a vetting process.
 This theoritically allow people with the credentials to gain access to these resources with the correct motives.
-However, reproducing research computation that already been run might not fit the purpose of these HPC facilities when gaining access itself needs vetting process which will choose the important project.
-Reproducing research computation is still not the top priority of these facilities.
+However, reproducing research computation that already been run might not be the top priority of these facilities when there are many other research projects that depend on access to these limited resources.

 **Cloud Computing**